Mixed States Uniquely Determined by Marginals and Additivity

 \subsection{On tripartite mixed UDA states}

-We characterize a three-qubit product-mixed 2-UDA state by deriving the necessary and sufficient condition it satisfies.
-By this fact, we can determine whether such a state is 2-UDA directly.
+We characterize a three-qubit mixed 2-UDA state $\r_{A_1}\ox \r_{A_2A_3}$ by deriving the necessary and sufficient condition it satisfies.
+By this fact, one can determine whether such a state is 2-UDA directly.
 It is helpful for the analysis of the additivity of mixed UDA states.